-List of Multimedia Artist or Animator Job Duties
+Daily Life Of a Multimedia Artist or Animator

-These are the skills Multimedia Artists and Animators say are the most useful in their careers:
+Below is a list of the skills most Multimedia Artists and Animators say are important on the job.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.